732-361-4827

 • Filing the divorce petition: One spouse initiates the process by submitting the petition to the court, outlining details like names, addresses, marriage dates, grounds for divorce, etc.

-• Spouse response: Upon being served, the recipient spouse has a 35-day window to officially respond, contest the claims, or file a counterclaim.
+• Spouse response: Upon being served, the recipient spouse has a 35-day window to officially respond or file a counterclaim.

 • Discovery phase: This phase is the longest in the divorce process.
 During this phase, both spouses must provide comprehensive financial information, encompassing income, assets, debts, property, investments, taxes, etc.